 For Immediate Release

-The Zacks Steel Producers industry is part of the broader Zacks Basic Materials Sector.
-It carries a Zacks Industry Rank #42, which places it at the top 17% of more than 250 Zacks industries.
+The Zacks Auto Retail & Whole Sales industry is a nine-stock group within the broader Zacks Auto-Tires-Trucks sector.
+The industry currently carries a Zacks Industry Rank #9, which places it in the top 4% of more than 250 Zacks industries.

 Before we present a few stocks that you may want to consider for your portfolio, let’s take a look at the industry’s recent stock-market performance and valuation picture.